jeremyBanks/save/README.md

             This will fail if the specified commit isn't actually an ancestor.

+        --squash-after-head <SQUASH_AFTER_HEAD_REF>
+            Squashes every ancestor commit that isn't part included in the target head(s).

+            For example, this can be used to squash all changes in a branch by excluding the upstream branch.

         --retcon-tail <RETCON_TAIL_REF>
             Rewrites the timestamps and authorship information of all commits up to the given ancestors based on the current settings.